superblocks-samples/superblocks-auth0-embedded-app/README.md

 # Superblocks Embed + React + Auth0

-This example shows how to embed a Superblocks application in a React app using [Auth0](https://auth0.com/) for identity and an [Auth0 Post-Login Action](https://auth0.com/docs/customize/actions) to mint a Superblocks session token—no AWS Lambda or SAM required.
+This example shows how to embed a Superblocks application in a React app using [Auth0](https://auth0.com/) for identity and an [Auth0 Post-Login Action](https://auth0.com/docs/customize/actions) to mint a Superblocks session token.
 The flow follows [Login embed users with Auth0](https://docs.superblocks.com/hosting/embedded-apps/how-tos/use-auth-for-sso).

 ## Architecture